KevinGit9/Dependency-Search/README.md

 ```
 This will start the backend.

-5. Restore the frontend dependencies and start the frontend.
+5. Restore the frontend dependencies and start the frontend
 To restore the dependencies:
 ```
 npm ic